Old Annapolis Road, Nova Scotia: The road today

 Sections of the western end of the road remain in use, known today as the West Dalhousie Road from Annapolis Royal which follows approximately the same route as that surveyed in 1784 and includes communities that grew along the road such as West Dalhousie and Albany Cross.
 A short section of Nova Scotia Trunk 10 follows the route of the Old Annapolis Road while the East Dalhousie Road and the Forties Road continued the route through the communities of Dalhousie Road, Forties Settlement to New Ross.
 A short section of the road is inhabited at Sherwood near Card Lake at the intersection of Highway 14.
-Further east, only sections of construction still exist as the alignment of several local road segments such as the Pockwock Road and the Kempt Town Road (sometimes now referred to as the Camp Town Road) as well as logging roads and trails.
+Further east, only sections of construction still exist as the alignment of several local road segments such as the Pockwock Road and the Kempt Town Road (present day Kempt Road in Halifax) as well as logging roads and trails.
 Portions of the road near Pockwock at Wright's Lake and at Rafter Lake were submerged in 1922 when the lakes were raised by dams built for the St. Margaret's Bay Hydroelectric System.
 Some original road alignments and roadbed of the Old Annapolis Road have been identified by archaeologists along the Hammonds Plains Road.
-One section of the road near Halifax was developed by the Bowater Mersey Paper company as the Old Annapolis Road Hiking Trail and has been popular with hikers, although it was abandoned by the paper company in 2012.
+One section of the road near Halifax was developed by the Bowater Mersey Paper company as the Old Annapolis Road Hiking Trail, officially opened on 16 August 1975, and has been popular with hikers, although it was abandoned by the paper company in 2012.